Brendon-Coombes/blog/source/_posts/azure-sentiment-analysis.md

 I have a goal to be more positive in 12 months time, but the problem with that goal is that it is pretty hard to measure, it will just be about perspective of others around me without any "concrete" proof.

-In order to have some fact behind whether or not I achieve my goal, I going to attempt to use Azure Sentiment Analysis on my social media from now until 12 months time.
+In order to have some fact behind whether or not I achieve my goal, I going to attempt to use Azure Sentiment Analysis on my social media and emails for the next 12 months.

 In this post, I discuss what I am intending to measure and what I have set up with Azure to help me measure it.
 <!-- more -->

+## What is Azure Cognitive

 Enter - Azure Cognitive Services - Text Analysis